l3uddz/plex_autoscan/README.md

 Scan request from Sonarr for '/data/TV/TV-Anime/Persona 5 the Animation/Season 1/Persona 5 the Animation - s01e01 - I am thou, thou art I.mkv', sleeping for 180 seconds...
 ```

-The `180` seconds in the example above are from the `SERVER_SCAN_DELAY`, if any more requests come in during this time, the scan delay will reset to zero for another `180` seconds.
+The `180` seconds in the example above are from the `SERVER_SCAN_DELAY`, if any more requests come in during this time, the scan request will be delayed by another `180` seconds.

 ### Misc